How Much Will I Save Building my Own House

 Q: How much of my time is this going to take?

 A: As long as you don't hire anyone by the hour, your time devoted to building your own home is as much or as little as you want to put in.
 Don't quit your day job, and don't let it disrupt your life.
 That would be self-defeating.

 Ninety percent of the role of being a General Contractor takes place during the planning stage.

 The planning stage consists of shopping for material, labor, and money.
 Fit all that in to whatever schedule you can devise, i.e., nights, weekends, or lunch hours.
 Once the house starts "coming up out of the ground," let the professionals you chose and hired do their jobs.

 You do not have to be there to watch them work.
 No one likes to have someone watch them work.
 If you did your job of hiring true professionals well, they will do their job well.

 You need not go by the job site more than once a day.
 Get a cell phone for your subs or suppliers to call you if a situation that needs immediate attention arises.
 Cell phones are cheap.

-If you ignore the advice in my books about not paying subs by the hour, pitch a tent on the job site, quit your day job, say goodbye to your family and live on the job site.
+If you ignore the advice on my web sites and in my books about not paying subs by the hour, pitch a tent on the job site, quit your day job, say goodbye to your family and live on the job site.